 - How can we find out what Whitechapel was like in 1888?
 Document centred teaching from The National Archives – Kathryn Collins and Hannah Carter, National Archives

-- ‘Presumably a British Subject’: Colonial Seafarers in the 1920s – Iqbal Singh, National Archives
+- ‘Presumably a British Subject’: Colonial Seafarers in the 1920s – Iqbal Singh and Kathryn Collins, National Archives

 - Embedding London’s LGBT+ history into your planning – Marina Spiteri and Laura Turnage, Museum of London